HPCL/SLiM/treerec/implementation.md

     before the start of the simulation (i.e., -1 * sim.generation).

-2. Individuals who we call RememberIndividuals on are added to the individual table, with the `INDIVIDUAL_REMEMBERED` flag, and their genomes' node IDs are added to `remembered_genomes_`.
+2. Individuals who we call RememberIndividuals on are added to the individual table, with the `INDIVIDUAL_REMEMBERED` flag.
+By default, their genomes' node IDs are also added to `remembered_genomes_`, unless the parameter `is_sample` is `False`.

 3. Simplify, if it occurs, first constructs the list of nodes to maintain as samples by starting with `remembered_genomes_`, and then adding the genomes of the current generation.
-All individuals in the individual table should be maintained, because they are all pointed to by nodes in this list.
-It also updates the `msp_node_id_` property of the currently alive SLiM genomes.
+Usually, all individuals in the individual table are maintained, because they are all pointed to by nodes in this list.
+However, individuals who have only been remembered using `is_sample=False` may be lost, if all their corresponding nodes are simplified away.
+Simplify also updates the `msp_node_id_` property of the currently alive SLiM genomes.
 After simplify, only nodes that are in `remembered_genomes_` are marked with `NODE_IS_SAMPLE`.

-4. On output, we copy the tables, and with these tables, add the current generation to the individual table, marked with the `INDIVIDUAL_ALIVE` flag,;
+4. On output, we copy the tables, and with these tables, add the current generation to the individual table, marked with the `INDIVIDUAL_ALIVE` flag;
     reorder the individual tables so that the the currently alive ones come first, and in the order they currently exist in the population;
     simplify;
-    and remove the `NODE_IS_SAMPLE` flag from nodes whose individuals are FIRST_GEN but not REMEMBERED or ALIVE.
+    and remove the `NODE_IS_SAMPLE` flag from nodes whose individuals are FIRST_GEN but not REMEMBERED or ALIVE (note that nodes from individuals who have been REMEMBERED but not as samples are automatically correct, as they do not have `NODE_IS_SAMPLE` set).
     Also, node times have the current generation added to them, so they are in units of number of generations before the end of the simulation.

 5. On input from tables, we use the `INDIVIDUAL_ALIVE` flag to decide who is currently alive, and use the `INDIVIDUAL_FIRST_GEN` and `INDIVIDUAL_REMEMBERED` flags to decide which genomes to add to `remembered_genomes_`.
+Nodes with an individual marked as `INDIVIDUAL_REMEMBERED` are only added like this if they also have `NODE_IS_SAMPLE` set.
     We also add the `NODE_IS_SAMPLE` flag to nodes whose individuals are FIRST_GEN, and remove the individuals that are not FIRST_GEN or REMEMBERED (and therefore only ALIVE) from the individual table;